QuickBooks HelpQuickBooksHelpIntuit

 Get familiar with the chart of accounts

-Accounts with registers allow you to review transaction history and current balances.
+If your account has a register, you can see its transaction history and current balance.
 To view the register or report in the chart of accounts, select View register or Run report.

-Note: If an account doesn't have a register, you can run a report to see transactions on that account.
+Note: If an account doesn't have a register, run a report to see its transactions.

 Learn about account types in the chart of accounts